Trojan295/personal-page/content/posts/aws-sam-codedeploy.md

 A more advanced example is available on my Github [aws-dev-ops-preparation repo](https://github.com/Trojan295/aws-dev-ops-preparation/tree/master/lambda-sam/backend).
 It shows also how to use and implement an [lifecycle hook function](https://github.com/Trojan295/aws-dev-ops-preparation/blob/master/lambda-sam/backend/notes/handlers/validateApi/main.go) to validate the deployment.

-## Notes about SAM
+## Additional notes about SAM

 A few things I would like to mention, because I lost a few hours by not knowing them:
 - Hook functions must start with prefix `CodeDeployHook_` or you have to provide an custom IAM role for the CodeDeploy in DeploymentPreference
 - The hook functions must call the AWS API `codedeploy:PutLifecycleEventHookExecutionStatus` to inform CodeDeploy, if the hook passed or failed.
-In other case it will wait for 1 hour and fail.
+In other case it will wait for 1 hour and fail
 - The Alarms in DeploymentPreference can be used to rollback the deployment on Cloudwatch Alarm.
 The AWS docs suggest the other way - that they are triggered by a failed deployment

-Docs to read:
+## Read more
 - [AWS SAM documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)
 - [AWS SAM CloudFormation resources specification](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-resources-and-properties.html)
 - [AWS CodeDeploy documentation](https://docs.aws.amazon.com/codedeploy/index.html)